 - Requires new users to interact with their ecosystem to purchase the NFT.

 - Ensures that their first transaction experience is with your project – allowing you to guide them through the process if needed.

 - Establishes your group as trustworthy and dependable.

-This isn’t to say that there’s no value in NFTs as art pieces as a mechanism for community itself – though we wouldn’t conflate NFTs as a means for success for artists.
+This isn’t to say that there’s no value in NFTs as art pieces as a mechanism for the landscape itself – though we wouldn’t conflate NFTs as a means for success for artists.

 If we look to established artists, such as Shantell Martin, who in recent history launched an incredibly successful NFT collection of unique pieces that they developed specifically as a digital showcase, then we can see the value in minting a collection of NFTs.

 If Web3 has taught us anything, it’s that we can learn heavily from the past iterations of the internet in how we look forward to the future of the web, as well as the learnings we’ve yielded from those in the fintech space.
-While there are a number of new tools available, and mechanisms needed to be understood to effectively engage in the space, the fundamental process of community building has remained predominantly unchanged as Web3 communities takes shape.
+While there are a number of new tools available, and mechanisms needed to be understood to effectively engage in the space, the fundamental process of marketing has remained predominantly unchanged as Web3 marketing strategies take shape.

 It is no doubt that as the projects evolve, and the space becomes more mainstream, it will only become more accessible to be able to engage in the space and find success on these platforms.

 However, there is something to be said about early adoption and getting out in front of the crowd.
 As we’ve witnessed with Web1 and Web2, those who “won” early on in the process were those who were there first.
 Amazon, being the giant of e-commerce we know today, had the distinct advantage of being one of the first to market in the e-commerce space, enabling their continued success in maintaining the lead that they established prior to the .com boom.